-Applications for the 2015 program will be accepted online beginning in December.
+Applications for the 2015 program are closed.
+Applications for the 2016 program will be available in December 2015.
 Applications must be supported by the following documents:

 - Official transcripts from each college or university attended

 - Personal statement (write not more than two pages (double spaced) to explain why you are considering a career in publishing and what personal characteristics, interests and aspirations have led you to this choice)